 Each year the School produces a communitywide Holiday Gala, an evening of seasonal music featuring a variety of large works, chamber music, soloists, and a few surprises.
 In 2014, the annual gala will be presented on December 6 and 7.
 One of the can't-miss events of the season, the Saturday night performance includes a full-length concert.
 The Sunday matinee is a reduced program for families, with a visit from Santa Claus.

 @DePauwMusic on Twitter

 Prof. Edberg, Dicker, and Phang perform tonight at 7:30 in Thompson!
-They will perform Mauricio Kagelâ€™s Piano Trio No. 3 and Schumann!16 days ago
+They will perform Mauricio Kagelâ€™s Piano Trio No. 3 and Schumann!1 month ago

 Big Woodwind Bash tonight!
 The Clarinet, Flute, and Saxophone Ensembles are bound to blow us away!
-7:30 in Thompson. #AllAboutDatContrabass17 days ago
+7:30 in Thompson. #AllAboutDatContrabass1 month ago

-Today's concert program also includes works by Ticheli, R. Nelson, and Barber.26 days ago
+Today's concert program also includes works by Ticheli, R. Nelson, and Barber.2 months ago

 Israeli cellist Yatum Baruch performs Rachmaninoff, Shostakovich & Kopytman tonight in TRH.
-(Fun fact: He's performed with @PerlmanOfficial)1 month ago
+(Fun fact: He's performed with @PerlmanOfficial)2 months ago